-The Group facilitates the provision of the service by driver-partners and merchant-partners to consumers, for the driver-partners and merchantpartners to fulfill their contractual promise to the consumers.
+The Group predominantly facilitates the provision of the service by driver-partners and merchant-partners to consumers, for the driver-partners and merchant-partners to fulfill their contractual promise to the consumers.
 The driver-partners and merchant-partners fulfill their promise to provide a service to their customer through use of the Grab Platform.
-While the Group facilitates setting the price for services, the driver-partners and consumers have the discretion in accepting the transaction price through the Grab Platform.
-The Group is not responsible for fulfilling the services being provided to the consumer nor does the Group have inventory risk related to these services.
-Therefore, the Group has concluded that the Group is acting as an agent to facilitate the successful completion of delivery and transportation services by the driver-partners and merchant-partners to consumers.
+While in these agreements the Group facilitates setting the price for services, the driver-partners and consumers have the discretion in accepting the transaction price through the Grab Platform.
+In these agreements, the Group is not responsible for fulfilling the services being provided to the consumer nor does the Group have inventory risk related to these services.
+With regard to these agreements, the Group has concluded that the Group is acting as an agent to facilitate the successful completion of delivery and transportation services by the driver-partners and merchant-partners to consumers.

 In enabling connection in these agreements, the driver-partners, merchant-partners and consumers are considered the Group's customers; with the Group having a separate performance obligation to each:

-- the driver-partners (to connect the drive-partners with consumers to facilitate and successfully complete transportation and delivery services), - the merchant-partners (to connect the merchant-partners with consumers to facilitate and successfully complete ordering services); and - the consumer (to connect the consumer with driver-partners and merchant-partners).
+- the driver-partners (to connect the drive-partners with consumers to facilitate and successfully complete transportation and delivery services). - the merchant-partners (to connect the merchant-partners with consumers to facilitate and successfully complete ordering services); and - the consumer (to connect the consumer with driver-partners and merchant-partners).

 The Group recognizes fees on the completion of a successful transportation or delivery service by driver-partners and merchant-partners.
-The Group reports revenue on a net basis, reflecting the fees owed to the Group from the driver-partners, merchant-partners and consumers as revenue, and not the gross amount collected from consumers.
+With regard to these agreements, the Group recognizes revenue on a net basis, reflecting the fees owed to the Group from the driver-partners, merchant-partners and consumers as revenue, and not the gross amount collected from consumers.